confluentinc/ksql/design-proposals/klip-52-bytes-data-type-support.md

 ### BYTES

 The BYTES data type will store an array of raw bytes of an unspecified length.
-The maximum size of the array is limited by the maximum size of a Kafka message, as well as possibly by the value format being used.
+The maximum size of the array is limited by the maximum size of a Kafka message, as well as possibly by the serialization format being used.
 The syntax is as follows:

 ```roomsql